Updated April 15 with some 11pm newscasts returning.

 UPDATE (March 25): Newfoundland got its local 6pm newscast back on Wednesday, while the rest of the country except B.C. and the North still had to settle for local segments piped through CBC NN.
 (B.C. had 20 minutes of local news before joining The National in progress.)
 PEI’s Compass has promised to return as of Thursday.

-UPDATE (April 2): All but four of CBC’s stations now have local 6pm newscasts again.
-Windsor is still piggybacking off CBC Toronto, and Saskatchewan and Alberta are served through CBC News Network, which runs about 15 minutes (total) of regional news every night at 6pm MT.
-CBC spokesperson Chuck Thompson tells me the plan is to get the rest back early next week, aiming for Monday.
-There is no timetable yet for bringing back the 11pm local newscasts, which have been replaced by reruns of The National nationwide.
+UPDATE (April 6): All but four of CBC’s stations had local 6pm newscasts again by April 2, with Windsor still piggybacking off CBC Toronto, and Saskatchewan and Alberta served through CBC News Network, which ran about 15 minutes (total) of regional news every night at 6pm MT.
+CBC spokesperson Chuck Thompson told me the plan was to get the rest back early in the next week, aiming for Monday, April 6.
+And indeed, all the remaining stations had their newscasts back on Monday.